- Download our Moving to Brazil Guide (PDF)

 Gender equality in Brazil

-In the workplace, things are not much better for Brazilian women.
-The country has one of the highest gender pay gaps in the world at 22 percent, while many women also face the threat of sexual harassment and assault at work.
-Expectant mothers who have been employed for three months or longer are entitled to four months of maternity leave, and this can be extended by two weeks on doctor's orders.
-Fathers are permitted five paid days of parental leave following the birth of a child, leaving much of the child-rearing to women.
+Expectant mothers who have been employed for three months or longer are entitled to four months of maternity leave, which can be extended to six months if fully paid by the employer, and this can be extended by two weeks on doctor’s orders.
+Fathers are permitted seven paid days of parental leave following the birth of a child.
+This means much of the child-rearing responsibility falls to women.

 Useful resources